Get in Touch

 • Utilizing the internal viewer in MC

-• Configuring auto-start features of MC
+• Enabling auto-start features of MC

 The Basic Unix-like Work Environment

-• Understanding the login shell
+• The login shell

 • Customizing bash